onejeuu/sc-file/README.rst

     from scfile import McsaFile

-    with McsaFile("path/to/file.mcsa") as mcsa:
+    with McsaFile("file.mcsa") as mcsa:
         obj: bytes = mcsa.to_obj()

-    with open("path/to/file.obj", "wb") as fp:
+    with open("file.obj", "wb") as fp:
         fp.write(obj)

 🛠️ Build